ctimothy14/ctimothy14/README.md

 A list of a few of my skills:
 - Querying data and perform data analysis using SQL.
 - Create and automate reports using SAS and excel.
-- Developing Dashboards on Tableau and Excel.
+- Developing Dashboards in Tableau and Excel.

 ### 📚 Projects
 This is where I showcase my skills which I have learned through my [projects](https://github.com/ctimothy14/Porfolio-Guide).